marcintomala/ReadzBot/README.md

 #### Features

 - The ability for users to sign in to the bot and add their Goodreads RSS feed for tracking
-- Database updates from RSS feed, running on configurable schedule to build and maintain the server-wide bookshelf
+- Database persistence, with CRUD operations automated based on users' Goodreads activity (RSS feed, not from API nor scraped)

 ##### Planned

+- Discord updates based on users' Goodreads activity
-- The ability to build club readlists
+- The ability to dynamically build club readlists
-- The ability for members to vote on readlists
+- Auto-generated polls to select the next read
 - And more, based on future ideas